kpam92/reddit-tracker/README.md

 The `TotalAmount` component renders each variable above, and state changes through actions involving item creation,edit, and deletion.

 ## Actions
+  The actions below occur when the user creates, edits, and deletes items.

 ###Items